 weddings (in this case a great-great-granddaughter of Victor Hugo who

-friend who fancied himself Ayrton Senna, upon spotting the elegant hôtel de ville stopped the car, jumped out, and proclaimed, "Now this
+Arriving in a small town in Burgundy, the driver, a Brazilian banker who fancied himself Ayrton Senna, upon spotting the elegant hôtel de ville, stopped the car, jumped out and proclaimed, "Now this

 is what I call a hotel!" and began to unload the bags from the trunk.